tienbg-zigexn/jenkins_l_and_d/readme.md

 - in each job's configuration, we can config the build triggers.
 We can trigger a job in multiple ways, like a cronjob for example.
   - we can use api to trigger jobs, similar to google scheduler.

+## email (section 9)

+- basically add smtp information from email service provider and send email.
+- aws ses is acceptable, but gmail seems like a bad idea.
+Google mail service is the main service of Google, they are trying their best to prevent people host their own mail service.
+- I prefer to create my own smtp server for this course.
+It's not that hard, the only hardship is to make gmail not mark emails from my server as spams.
+- after setted up emails, you can have notifications about jobs now.